Zbeyer/school/Logic/Math/algebra and LaTex.md

 $$a \times b$$

-Complex expressions such as fractions, square roots, and summations, LaTeX provides a additional commands:
+Complex expressions such as fractions, square roots, and summations, LaTeX provides additional commands:
 - Fractions: `$$\\frac{a}{b}$$` renders as

 $$(\frac{a}{b}\)$$